CARE officials serve 2 year terms with no term limits.

 During years ending in an ODD number the following positions are up for election:

 Nominations are held at the first membership meetings of the year with elections following at the March meetings.
 Only active members may participate.

-Elections will be held on March 15th and 16th 2023 during the March membership meetings with extended voting hours announced closer to those dates.
-If someone will be out-of-town and still wishes to cast a vote, please contact Tim Sommerfelt.
+Elections will be held on March 13th and 14th 2024 during the March membership meetings with extended voting hours announced closer to those dates.
+If someone will be out-of-town and still wishes to cast a vote, please contact Brandon Serri

 See below for candidate bios and statements:

 Timothy Sommerfelt for Second Vice

 Timothy Sommerfelt, candidate for Union Second Vice

 Questions?
 Call or text anytime at 216 548 4242

 Hey everyone, I have been with Cleveland EMS for 7 years.
 I am an to as well and have been for a few years.
 I was raised up in a union home with my Dad being on a fire department and know what union means.
 I am running for 2nd vice president in hopes of making our division better.
 I want to be able to give us better work environment.
 Our union is as strong as our members and I want our members to know I have their back.
 I'm your huckleberry.